The scatter chart shows the relationship among two metrics, for instance between units and price.

 Choose whether to exclude outliers from the plot.
 If this widget is set to True, another widget will appear to choose beyond how many standard deviations a data point will be considered an outlier.

-ENABLE PLOT MESSAGE
+ADD PLOT MESSAGE

-It is possible to add messages to the chart, in the style suggested by the IBCS standard.
+It is possible to add a message to the chart.

-Add your message, one chart at a time.
+Add your message to the text box, one chart at a time.

-Once you have finished writing the message for a chart, click on the 🚀 Submit.
+Once you have finished writing the message for a chart, click on the 🚀 Submit button.

-Your message will appear above the chart title
+Your message will appear above the chart title.

 The downloaded image of the chart contains the message.